Asymptotics for non-degenerate multivariate $U$-statistics with estimated nuisance parameters under the null and local alternative hypotheses: Introduction

 The purpose of this paper is to determine the asymptotic behavior, both under the null hypothesis and local alternatives, of a non-degenerate multivariate $U$-statistic with constant mean when nuisance parameters are estimated under a given null hypothesis.
 This extends the results of \citet{MR653521} in three directions: the output of the kernel and the observations are assumed to be multivariate instead of univariate, the asymptotics under local alternatives are investigated for the first time, and the effect of knowing a subset of the nuisance parameters is made explicit.

 The necessary notations and assumptions are introduced in Section~\ref{sec:2} and Section~\ref{sec:3}, respectively.
-The two main results are then stated in Section~\ref{sec:4} and proved in \ref{app:A}.
-These results are applied in Section~\ref{sec:5} to recover and extend a goodness-of-fit test developed by \citet{MR4547729} for the exponential power distribution. \ref{app:B} contains a technical lemma on a variant of the uniform law of large numbers (used in the proof of Theorem~\ref{thm:1}) and moment results for the asymmetric power distribution (needed for the example in Section~\ref{sec:5}).
+The two main results are then stated in Section~\ref{sec:4} and, to avoid disrupting the flow, their proofs are relegated to Section~\ref{sec:proofs}.
+These results are applied in Section~\ref{sec:5} to recover and extend a goodness-of-fit test developed by \citet{MR4547729} for the exponential power distribution (Example~1; Section~\ref{sec:example.1}) and to study the behavior of a statistic which is asymptotically equivalent to the Wilcoxon signed-rank test statistic, under a normality assumption where the location and variance parameters are unknown and must be estimated (Example~2; Section~\ref{sec:example.2}).
+A brief discussion ensues in Section~\ref{sec:6}. \ref{app:A} contains a technical lemma on a variant of the uniform law of large numbers (used in the proof of Theorem~\ref{thm:1}), as well as moment results for the asymmetric power distribution (needed for Example~1 in Section~\ref{sec:example.1}).